 When the Ottomans lost their power after World War I, Ataturk initiated his transition to president of the newly established Republic of Turkey.
 His mausoleum stands high on a hill overlooking Ankara and it covers a vast area.
 The atmosphere here is a reminder of the high esteem in which the Turks hold Ataturk; respectful and reverent beyond measure.

-I’d always wanted to stay in a caravanserai which were popular choices of accommodation for Ottomans travelling trade routes in the twelfth and thirteenth centuries.
+Caravanserai were popular choices of accommodation for Ottomans travelling trade routes in the twelfth and thirteenth centuries.
 Tired horses were housed downstairs and weary traders upstairs.
 The horses have long gone, replaced by open and comfortable lounges, bars and dining areas.
-The caravanserai below fitted the bill.
+The caravanserai below fitted the bill for us and we spent a few very comfortable nights here.

 Ankara’s fresh food market

 Very close to our hotel were a number of Turkish tea and coffee houses.
-We particularly liked the simplicity of this one.
+We liked the simplicity of this one.

 Turkey Moments 2 coming soon…….